-These images are used for the research purpose by the scientists and by doctors for disease diagnosis and its treatment.
-Key advantages of optical imaging is that it reduces the individuals exposure to the harmful radiation by using non ionizing radiation which comprise of ultraviolet, visible, and infrared light.
+These images are used for the research purpose by the scientists and by doctors for disease diagnosis and treatment.
+Key advantages of optical imaging are that it reduces the individuals exposure to the harmful radiation by using nonionizing radiation which comprises ultraviolet, visible, and infrared light.
 It is much faster and safer for patients so that’s why it can be used for repeated and lengthy procedures over time to monitor the progress of the treatment.
-This technique is very useful for visualizing soft tissues as different tissues scatter or absorb light in variety of ways.
+This technique is very useful for visualizing soft tissues as different tissues scatter or absorb light in a variety of ways.
 Optical imaging can capture images of different sizes and types it can be combined with different imaging techniques such as x-ray and MRI, to give enhanced pictures to the medical practitioners for monitoring complex diseases.

-The key driver for optical imaging is the technology’s enormous application scope to visualize surface tissues, in-depth structure of eye, mucosal membranes, vascular systems and the gastrointestinal tract.
-This technique also enhances drug innovation process by better imaging of tissues, cells and other biological entities.
-The biggest advantage of this technique is that it ensures operator and patient’s safety and comfort.
-The biggest challenges to this technique are the lack of clinical data support which restricts its adoption, high investment and installation cost and lack of reimbursement procedures.
+The key driver for optical imaging is the technology’s enormous application scope to visualize surface tissues, the in-depth structure of the eye, mucosal membranes, vascular systems, and the gastrointestinal tract.
+This technique also enhances drug innovation process by better imaging of tissues, cells, and other biological entities.
+The biggest advantage of this technique is that it ensures the operator and patient’s safety and comfort.
+The biggest challenges to this technique are the lack of clinical data support which restricts its adoption, high investment and installation cost, and lack of reimbursement procedures.

-Your personal and confidential information is safe and secure.
+We are GDPR and CCPA compliant!
+Your transaction & personal information is safe and secure.